setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 Given that your visitors absolutely require regular breaks, schedule those breaks on their behalf.
 Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early.

-*2.3.
-Consider using my meeting template:* Feel free to use my meeting template, which is available as a Google Doc here.
+*2C) Use my meeting template:* Feel free to use my meeting template, which is available as a Google Doc here.
 An image is below for reference.